alivirya/habit-tracker/Readme.md

 # Habit Tracker Extension

+**Disclaimer: Not my best work - I've learnt when you do stuff in your free time that is limited that you want to use, you can get very hacky**

 This is just a project of mine as I'm dissatisfied with the way I'm tracking my habits in Notion.

 ## Ideal Features